Inferring neutron star properties through gravitational waves from r-modes and their relativistic counterparts: Discussion and Conclusion

-In this section, we discuss the drawbacks of our work, propose potential solutions to address them and outline future directions for further improvement.
-The parameter $\alpha$ ($\alpha = \alpha_s MR^3\tilde{J}$) is inferred through the first framework.
+We note that we can't directly extract $\alpha_s$ but only the parameter $\tilde{\alpha}$ ($\tilde{\alpha} = \alpha_s MR^3\tilde{J}$) using the first framework.
 Even if mass and radius measurements become available from electromagnetic observations, there remains an equation of state-dependent parameter $\tilde{J}$ necessary for estimating the saturation amplitude ($\alpha_s$).
-It was demonstrated \cite{Alford:2012yn} that this parameter is bounded within a factor of 2, suggesting that a fiducial value of $\tilde{J} \approx 0.01635$ could provide a reasonable rough estimate.

-In inference via the second framework, an accurate estimation of all parameters, including the saturation amplitude and distance, can be obtained after assuming an equation of state.
-It is noteworthy that while the values of the parameters change with the equation of state, the errors remain largely consistent \citep{Ghosh:2023vja}.
-A prudent approach would involve considering a set of realistic equations of state to calculate potential limits on these parameters.
+It was demonstrated \citep{Alford:2012yn} that this parameter is bounded within a factor of 2, suggesting that a fiducial value of $\tilde{J} \approx 0.01635$ could provide a reasonable rough estimate.
+A key drawback of the second framework is that it requires an assumption of a neutron star equation of state and works only in a restricted parameter space.
+It is noteworthy that while the values of the parameters change with the equation of state, the errors remain largely consistent.
+Despite EOS dependence, robust bounds on parameters like distance can be derived using realistic EOS models.
+For stars with known distances (e.g., Crab Pulsar), Framework 2 could constrain the EOS, and with precise mass measurements (e.g., in LXMBs that are key candidate sources for r-modes or ALH modes), it can estimate $I_{zz}$, $m_p$, and $r$ independently of the EOS.

-Low-mass X-ray binaries (LXMBs) represent crucial candidates for signals generated by r-modes \citep{Kokkotas:2015gea}.
-Accurate mass measurements through electromagnetic observations are possible for such systems.
-Consequently, if we detect a CGW, and such mass measurements exist, one can directly substitute it in the $I-C$ relation to estimate $I$, $m_p$, and $r$ without assuming any specific equation of state.
-However, $\alpha_s$ still necessitates knowledge of $\tilde{J}$ and the radius of the star, which could also be measured for LXMBs, but possibly not that accurately.

 We plan to perform parameter inference by adopting a Bayesian framework in the future, as it would yield robust conclusions and incorporate priors from electromagnetic observations of neutron stars.
 One could also explore alternate spin-down models encompassing current braking index observations \citep{spin-down_review} and study more complex magnetic field models rather than a simple dipolar magnetic field to expand on this work \citep{Complex_mag}.